Cloudmersive/Cloudmersive.APIClient.Java/docs/ScanCloudStorageApi.md

 String clientSecret = "clientSecret_example"; // String | Client Secret access credentials; see description above for instructions on how to get the Client Secret from the Azure Active Directory portal
 String sharepointDomainName = "sharepointDomainName_example"; // String | SharePoint Online domain name, such as mydomain.sharepoint.com
-String siteID = "siteID_example"; // String | Site ID (GUID) of the SharePoint site you wish to retrieve the file from String filePath = "filePath_example"; // String | Path to the file within the drive, such as 'hello.pdf' or '/folder/subfolder/world.pdf'
+String siteID = "siteID_example"; // String | Site ID (GUID) of the SharePoint site you wish to retrieve the file from String filePath = "filePath_example"; // String | Path to the file within the drive, such as 'hello.pdf' or '/folder/subfolder/world.pdf'.
+If the file path contains Unicode characters, you must base64 encode the file path and prepend it with 'base64:', such as: 'base64:6ZWV6ZWV6ZWV6ZWV6ZWV6ZWV'.
 String tenantID = "tenantID_example"; // String | Optional; Tenant ID of your Azure Active Directory String itemID = "itemID_example"; // String | SharePoint itemID, such as a DriveItem Id try {